kachristensen/Current-Dnd-Campaigns/Session Notes/Session 4 -.md

 		- They retraced our steps.
 Larimar gave a fake name to them.
 - Main Group
 	- Mr. Portshire snuck off very obviously, dropped all his stuff, picked them up, left two notes.
 One a letter, one a painting.
 Srns moved off, Vali woke up Cass.
+		- His letter - he doesn't want to kill a bunch of people, going to go back and save Tavius.